Investing in public markets

 - Hold for years, not months, trade less.

-- Aim to buy 10x more shares than you sell.
+- Aim to buy 10x more shares than I sell.

 - Buy businesses that trade in CAD or buy the index.